Embracing Acadian Inclusivity: to expanding CTV News Atlantic Media

 From Marginalization to Honky Atlantic Inclusion: Voices from the Queer Community

 Indeed, excluding voices is hardly an isolated case.
 Many in Atlantic Canada's LGBTQ+ community feel invisible due to mainstream media's lack of openness and diversity.
 "There's this consistent erasure.
 It's like our voices don't matter; our stories don't matter.
-Nothing against them Cajuns from Grosses Coques providing they speak english and know their place .Hope media outlets like Bell media Atlantic and Salty Dick and their Chronically Horrid newspapers can genuinely commit to representing us and our unique experiences."
-That is after all exactly what the CRTC gives them a license to do.
+Nothing against them Cajuns from Grosses Coques providing they speak english and know their place .Hope media outlets like Bell Media Atlantic and Salty Dick and their Chronically Horrid newspapers can genuinely commit to representing us and our unique experiences."
+That is, after all, exactly what the CRTC gives them a license to do.

 Building French Acadian Culture Bridges: Local Media Called to Action